Elīna Ringa: Education

 Instead of attending the Latvian Academy of Sport Education, Elina chose University of Latvia and studied Education Sciences, then, Applied Computer Science.
-In 2012th she has successfully completed master's degree program in Computer Science (IT field) at Computing faculty.
+In 2012 she has successfully completed master's degree program in Computer Science (IT field) at Computing faculty.

 Job

 Elina has a various work experience.
 She started as a Teacher of Sports for handicapped children, then she worked as a Teacher of Applied Computer Science and Trainer of Computer courses.
 A lot of time she worked in IT Support and as IT consultant.
 Then, she worked as a System Administrator, System Test Analyst, Project Manager and also as IT Solutions Architect.
 Currently Elina continues to work in IT field.

+Since 2021, besides her main IT job, Elina is helping with young pole vaulters training in Latvia.

 Publications

 Elina has written study materials about Microsoft Office applications 2000-2007, Windows 2000/XP, HTML/CSS, MOSS 2007 and others.
 Her book, "Microsoft Excel 2007.
-Strādāsim ātrāk, ērtāk un efektīvāk!" ("Let's work faster, easier and more efficiently!"), was published by Turiba. and bought by many Education institutions and bookstores.
+Strādāsim ātrāk, ērtāk un efektīvāk!" ("Let's work faster, easier and more efficiently!"), was published by Turiba. and bought by many educational institutions and bookstores.